No One Orders ‘Mystery Meat’: Delivery App Photo Issues

 Scaling Food and Drink Photos

 In an ideal world, every food and drink photo is optimized.
-Shooting for realism, it would be excellent for top-notch photos to appear on the first several scrolls for both the home page and for the most popular queries.
+Shooting for realism, it would be excellent to have top-notch photos appear on the first several scrolls for both the home page and the most popular queries.

 Food delivery platforms, facing this huge demand, have had to deal with three basic problems:

-A classic problem in economics is the firm’s decision to either do something in house or outsource it.
-In this case, an in-house solution could either be amateur work from employees who are meant to do other things, or bringing professional photographers in.
+A classic problem in economics is the firm’s decision to either do something in-house or outsource it.
+In this case, an in-house solution could be either amateur work by employees who are meant to do other things, or bringing in professional photographers.

 Circling back to an earlier discussion, amateur photography doesn’t work in this market.
 It’s too competitive.
 The in-house solution of hiring photographers also doesn’t work in part because the equipment is expensive.